ibm-cloud-docs/solution-tutorials/image-classification-code-engine.md

 Now, you will need to pass in the credentials for the {{site.data.keyword.cos_full_notm}} instance you just created into your backend application.
 You will do this by binding the {{site.data.keyword.cos_short}} service to your application, which automatically adds credentials for a service to the environment variables of the container for your application or job.

 1. Create a binding for {{site.data.keyword.cos_short}} service with a prefix `COS` for ease of use in your application.
-Creating this binding will give your {{site.data.keyword.codeengineshort}} application access to the service credentials for {{site.data.keyword.cos_full_notm}} so that it can store files in COS.
+Creating this binding will give your {{site.data.keyword.codeengineshort}} application access to the service credentials for {{site.data.keyword.cos_full_notm}} so that it can store files in COS._Each service binding can be configured to use a custom environment variable prefix by using the `--prefix` flag._
    ```sh
    ibmcloud code-engine application bind --name backend --service-instance code-engine-cos --service-credential cos-for-code-engine --prefix COS
    ```